pgruetter/sdl-docs/docs/getting-started/part-3/custom-webservice.md

 2021-11-10 14:00:36 INFO  CustomWebserviceDataObject:69 - Success for request https://opensky-network.org/api/flights/departure?airport=LSZB&begin=1630200800&end=1630310979
 2021-11-10 14:00:37 INFO  CustomWebserviceDataObject:69 - Success for request https://opensky-network.org/api/flights/departure?airport=EDDF&begin=1630200800&end=1630310979
 ```
 It is important to notice that the two requests for each airport to the API were not send only once, but twice.
-This stems from the fact that the method `getDataFrame` of the Data Object is called twice in the DAG execution of the Smart Data Lake Builder: once during the Init Phase, and once again during the Exec Phase.
+This stems from the fact that the method `getDataFrame` of the Data Object
+is called twice in the DAG execution of the Smart Data Lake Builder: Once during the Init Phase, and once again during the Exec Phase.
 See [the end of the get Airports step](../get-airports) for a more information on that.

-This will be mitigated in the next section.

-Having a look at the `getDataFrame` method, we discover more or less the whole logic currently implemented.
+Before we address and mitigate this behaviour in the next section, we have a look at the `getDataFrame` method and the currently implemented logic displayed in the next code section.
 ```
   // given the query parameters, generate all requests val departureRequests = currentQueryParameters.map(